Our Priorities

 - Harden infrastructure: Ensure infrastructure can withstand extreme weather events

-Make Michigan a destination
+Make Michigan a destination for people and employers

 - Improve functionality of state government: Champion efforts to increase accountability, transparency, efficiency and civility in state and local government